elastio/bon/website/guide/documenting.md

 :::

-When `#[builder]` is placed on top of a struct, then documentation on the struct fields will be copied to the docs on the setter methods.
+When `#[derive(Builder)]` is placed on top of a struct, then documentation on the struct fields will be copied to the docs on the setter methods.